Why I Made Back to School Learning Bins

 - a paint brush

-I wasn’t sure what to put in the school supply bin.
+I wasn’t sure what to put in the school supply learning bins.
 I really struggled with what would be safe and kids friendly.
 Members of the Kid Blogger Network Facebook Group shared their wonderful ideas with me .
 Kristin of Sense of Wonder shared a link to her Back to School Bin during that discussion.
 Her bin featured the Eye Spy Chart that my I Spy sheet was based.
 While both my bin and I Spy sheet look different from her’s I think it important to share that the post on Sense of Wonder inspired this post.